|

 films requiring special effects and a shrewd commentary on America's forgotten

-trope of time travel to transport a Hollywood screenwriter to Paris in the
+the trope of time travel to comment on the dangers of nostalgia, as a Hollywood

-Gertrude Stein, and F. Scott Fitzgerald, before he finally resolves to return
+and F. Scott Fitzgerald, before finally resolving to return to living in the

-to living in the present.
-Interesting, both of these films feature protagonists
+present.
+Interesting, both of these films feature protagonists who seem most

-and at his best when telling his own original stories.
+his best when telling his own original stories.

 To underline